 IRI's data masking softawre products encrypt personally identifiable information (PII) in databases and files with advanced (AES-128 and AES-256) Format-Preserving Encryption (FPE) technology.
 Harden your data one column (or field) at a time without altering the format or appearance of the original values.

-With IRI FieldShield (for databases and flat files), IRI CellShield (for Excel), or IRI Voracity (for DBs, files, HDFS, etc.), you can apply ad hoc or global FPE functions to:
+With IRI FieldShield (for databases and flat files), IRI CellShield (for Excel), or IRI Voracity (for DBs, files, HDFS, etc.), you can apply ad hoc or global FPE functions on a rule-basis to:

 - Keep and preserve original data formats